 Costa Rica Water- Is It Safe To Drink?

-The most commonly asked question I get about visiting Costa Rica is whether or not it’s safe to drink the tap water.
+Costa Rica water- it’s a favorite topic of first-time visitors to Costa Rica.
+In fact, the most commonly asked question I get about visiting Costa Rica is whether or not it’s safe to drink tap water.

 But if you have to buy bottled water for your travels, the expense can add up fast- especially for a family.
-In this post, I’ll outline when to drink from the tap, where the water comes from in Costa Rica, what to do in rural areas and what you can do if you don’t feel comfortable drinking the water.
+In this post, I’ll outline when to drink from the tap, where the water comes from in Costa Rica, what to do about Costa Rica water in rural areas, and what you can do if you don’t feel comfortable drinking the water.

 Can you drink the water in Costa Rica?

 The short answer is yes.
-You can drink the tap water in Costa Rica safely in most every part of the country.
-In some rural areas, including the Caribbean and in non-touristy places, you may want to stick with bottled water.
+You can drink tap water in Costa Rica safely in almost every part of the country.
+In some rural areas, including the Caribbean Coast and non-touristy places, you may want to stick with bottled water.

 Let’s go into a little more detail.